 People can and have hiked it faster.
 But why?

-Oregon is home to a lot of drifters.
-The presence of transients is not helpful for hikers.
+Oregon is home to a lot of drifters and that can lead to some challenges for hikers.
 While I do not think transients are inherently dangerous, that does not mean that locals or tourists feel that way.
 We were often mistaken for being homeless or transients.
 In one restaurant, we had to pay for our meal before sitting down.
 Once we paid, the staff were super friendly and apologetic for their policies, not that we minded.
-There were sometimes no benches or picnic tables in places where I thought there would be, in part because of the drifter population (I guess).
-We still found people to be overwhelmingly helpful, but it may be more important than usual to introduce yourself with a bio, like, “Hi, I’m Jo and I’m hiking the Oregon Coast Trail from Astoria to California,” to let people know what you are up to.
+There were sometimes no benches or picnic tables in places where I thought there would be, in part because of the drifter population (I guess?).
+We still found people to be overwhelmingly helpful, but when you are talking to locals, it may help to introduce yourself with a short bio, like, “Hi, I’m Jo and I’m hiking the Oregon Coast Trail from Astoria to California,” to let people know what you are up to.
+You may share a campsite with a transient or two; it is almost certainly not going to be a problem.
+I think they, like hikers, just want to be left alone to do their own thing.

 Due to agricultural and road runoff, normal filtration of water is not recommended.
 Instead, hikers should expect to hike from water source to water source.
 Most towns have somewhere to fill up.
 I might have purchased water once or twice, but it was generally free and fine.